Murder of Georgann Hawkins: Events of June 10–11, 1974

 Hawkins was last seen wearing navy blue cotton bell-bottom pants (which had one button and were missing three), the waistline of which had been slightly reduced with a safety pin.
 She was also wearing a white backless T-shirt, a sheer red, white, and blue top, and white open-toed wedge sandals.
 Hawkins also had two rings: on her left middle finger, a rectangular black onyx ring with a small diamond in the center set in yellow gold; on her right ring finger, a cultured pearl ring with a slender gold band in a Tiffany setting.

 Hawkins was also carrying a tan leather satchel-type purse with reddish stains.
-The contents of her purse included her large royal purple wallet, her school identification card, her checkbook from Sea 1st Bank Lakewood Branch, a small quantity of cash, a mini hairbrush with black bristles, a bottle of Heaven Sent perfume, a small jar of Vaseline, and the Spanish notes she borrowed.
-Several weeks before her disappearance, Georgann had trimmed a few inches off her waist length brown hair (a routine cut to treat split ends) and her roommate reported that Hawkins' hair was approximately mid back length at the time she went missing.
+The contents of her purse included her large royal purple wallet, her school identification card, her checkbook from Seafirst Bank Lakewood Branch, a small quantity of cash, a mini hairbrush with black bristles, a bottle of Heaven Sent perfume, a small jar of Vaseline, and the Spanish notes she borrowed.
+Several weeks before her disappearance, Georgann had trimmed a few inches off her waist length brown hair (a routine cut to treat split ends) and her roommate reported that Hawkins's hair was approximately mid back length at the time she went missing.
 She had also spent a great deal of time laying in the sun in the weeks leading up to June 10, and her typically fair skin complexion had taken on a rather deep tone.

-Events prior to murder
+Events prior to disappearance

-In the months prior to Hawkins' disappearance, the state of Washington experienced a string of disappearances of young Caucasian women.
+In the months prior to Hawkins's disappearance, the state of Washington experienced a string of disappearances of young Caucasian women.